 In an initial $4.5 million project funded by the United States Agency for International Development (USAID), CDM Smith delineated the extent of dioxin contamination at the Danang Airport, conducted an EA to evaluate remediation alternatives, and designed the excavation (i.e., dig and haul) portion of the remediation.
 In partnership with Vietnamese stakeholders and contractors, CDM Smith led site investigations, assessments, planning, design and procurement support to USAID, resulting in consensus being reached among United States/Vietnamese stakeholders for an overall remediation strategy for the Danang Airport.

 Subsequently, USAID awarded CDM Smith a $19.7 million task order for construction management and oversight of the Environmental Remediation of Dioxin Contamination at Danang Airport Project, as well as building capacity and transferring skills to GVN counterparts.
-At the center of the cleanup is the innovative remediation technology that was selected for treatment—in pile thermal desorption, designed and operated by TerraTherm, Inc. Contaminated soil is excavated by Tetra Tech, Inc. and placed in a closed treatment structure (designed by CDM Smith and constructed by Tetra Tech, Inc.) in large batches and is heated to a temperature high enough to destroy dioxin.
+At the center of the cleanup was the innovative remediation technology that was selected for treatment—in pile thermal desorption, designed and operated by TerraTherm, Inc. Contaminated soil is excavated by Tetra Tech, Inc. and placed in a closed treatment structure (designed by CDM Smith and constructed by Tetra Tech, Inc.) in large batches and was heated to a temperature high enough to destroy dioxin.

 In pile thermal desorption was selected over other treatment technologies and landfill containment strategies because it is effective in dioxin destruction, can be implemented in Vietnam, and has the lowest potential impact on human health and the environment given the specific conditions of the site.
 The project was completed in November 2018 when all cleansed land was handed over to Vietnam.